 #1.
 Woodstock Gardens & Arboretum

-Woodstock Gardens & Arboretum, Inistioge provides a mixture of formal and informal gardens to stroll around, with something for all the family – the arboretum containing many specimen trees, the walled garden abundant with flowers and vegetables, the yew walk, rose garden, Monkey Puzzle Avenue and Noble Fir Avenue.
+Take your pick from the arboretum with many specimen trees, the walled garden which is abundant with flowers and vegetables, the yew walk, rose garden, Monkey Puzzle Avenue and Noble Fir Avenue.

 Jenkinstown Wood is a great location for a family day out.
 There are two marked walks through the forest – the Walled Garden Loop (2.5 km) and the Jenkinstown Wood Loop (4km).
 Both walks start and finish at the car park and are suitable for all family members.
 There are plenty of benches so you can take a rest along the way if necessary.